ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Go through the tutorial presented [here](gdb_tutorial.md) to get started.

-We want to understand the very basics of what is happening in the stack and in the registers of the machine at the time when stack overflow occurs.
+We want to understand the very basics of what is happening in the stack and the registers of the machine at the time when a stack overflow occurs.

 Try it out by yourself.
-It is not necessary, if you are already very familiar with the topic and able to answer bolded questions.
+It is not necessary if you are already very familiar with the topic and able to answer bolded questions.

 ### A) Using a program with improper input validation and analyzing overflow.

 What makes this particular (`rip`) register so interesting?
 What does `ret` instruction have to do with `rip` register in most cases of buffer overflows?

-The answers of these lead into the conclusion, that in most cases we might need to put our buffer overflow in an external function, and it's recommended to do so in this lab for not making things too hard.
+The answers to these lead to the conclusion, that in most cases we might need to put our buffer overflow in an external function, and it's recommended to do so in this lab to not make things too hard.

-You can do this task as 32-bit or 64-bit versions.
+You can do this task in 32-bit or 64-bit versions.
 By default, the program is compiled as 64-bit.

 In this case, stack canaries might cause problems if you are using a modern distribution; disable them.